GameStop: Financial losses

 Shares of GameStop stock fell 16% in 2016.
 On February 28, 2017, shares dropped an additional 8% following Microsoft's announcement of its Xbox Game Pass service.
 Following these reports, GameStop announced it would close over 150 stores in 2017 and expand its non-gaming business.
 On the same day, however, GameStop said it planned to open 65 new Technology Brand stores and 35 Collectibles stores due to a 44% and 28% increase in sales, respectively.
 GameStop's total revenue fell 7.6% to $3.06 billion in the quarter ended February 2, 2018.

 Business Insider described GameStop's investment in Spring Mobile as a failure, with estimates that the company spent $1.5 billion on acquisitions on Spring Mobile and store locations, but only gained $700 million from the sale of Spring Mobile to Prime Communications in 2018, leaving them $800 million in debt.

 In late June 2018, GameStop confirmed talks of a possible sale, with Sycamore Partners, a private equity firm, the most likely buyer, with a target deal expected by February 2019.
 However, on January 29, 2019, GameStop reported it had stopped looking for a buyer for the company, due to a "lack of available financing on terms that would be commercially acceptable to a prospective acquirer", and was looking for other actions to help re-establish its financial ground.
 Shares dropped 27% to a 14-year low immediately following this announcement.

 The financial results for 2018 showed the biggest loss in GameStop company history.
 For the 52-week period ending on February 2, 2019, GameStop reported a record-breaking net loss of $673 million.
 This was a change from the net profit of $34.7 million in the previous year.
 The net sales for fiscal year 2018 were down 3% year-on-year to $8.29 billion.
 The company also eliminated its dividend.

 In December 2021, GameStop posted a larger-than-expected loss in the fiscal third quarter, and investors are waiting to hear how the ailing company plans to restructure its operations and entice gamers back.
 In extended trade, shares plummeted.

+In March 2024, GameStop announced net income of $6.7 million for fiscal year 2023.